AlexanderLindholt/Inxpect/README.md

 <br>

 # ✨ Fast, easy, smart.
+It’s super efficient, easy-to-use, and has full plugin support.

+It even works in a plugin while the game is running!<br>
+This is possible due to its intelligent caching.<br>

-It's super efficient, and communicates with copies of itself<br>
+And when in a plugin, it will communicate with copies of itself<br>
-from other plugins, ensuring only one plugin does the hard job.
+from other plugins, ensuring only 1 plugin does the hard job.<br>
 <br>

 Additionally, the syntax can't get any simpler!